forsti0506/a11y-sitechecker/README.md

 ### Configuration File

-Every configuration which is not done, is by default false or undefined if not explicitly mentioned!
+Every configuration which is not inserted in the config file is by default false or undefined if not explicitly mentioned!

 Define if output should be to a json file.
 You can additionally add a path to store the results.json file!
 ```json